-To the best of our knowledge, Abiding Geocast [3] is the most related work in terms of delivering time-stable message in a geographical area.
+To the best of our knowledge, Abiding Geocast [4] represents the closest match to our work in terms of delivering time-stable message in a geographical area.
 In order to disseminate the message in the area it employs periodic flooding or epidemic dissemination.
 With respect to this work, our protocol considers subscriptions, topics and navigation systems in order to filter and route the message to the interested vehicles (it is a content-based dissemination protocol and not a Geocast protocol).
 In addition, through the use of ad hoc persistence, we drastically reduce the overhead as opposed to epidemic approaches.

-LPS [1], L-ToPSS [2], and STEAM [4] are location-based publish-subscribe systems in which location is defined as a range from the publisher or subscribers.
+LPS [2], L-ToPSS [3], and STEAM [5] are location-based publish-subscribe systems in which location is defined as a range from the publisher or subscribers.
 Conversely, in our approach we have detached the persistence area from the subscriber or publisher location, thus improving the flexibility.
 Also, none of these approaches enable persistent dissemination.
 They provides delivery only to nodes which are inside a destination region exactly at publishing time while instead we allow messages to persistently remain in a given area.